MAGIC-AI4Med/DiagGym/README.md

 Following the pipeline above, we obtain 118,478 patient EHRs, covering 4,897 distinct diseases.
 On average, each case contains 29 examinations (26 laboratory, 2 microbiology, 1 radiology).

+> **Note on Data Availability**: The data source for this work is MIMIC-IV.
+Due to licensing restrictions, we are unable to directly open-source the processed dataset.
+However, we are actively communicating with the relevant parties regarding the possibility of making the dataset publicly available on [PhysioNet](https://physionet.org/).

 #### ⚙️ Training Details
 **DiagGym** is trained as a conditional generative "EHR world model" that, given a patient profile and past examinations, generates the result of the next requested examination.